Skip to content

 Something of a chronicler for the UK’s ever-changing music scene, Hook witnessed and participated in the popular transition from punk-rock to dance music.
 His time in New Order in the ‘90s is sonically bright and polished whilst his start in the punk scene of the late '70s bears a grittier, DIY attitude.
 He explains by starting with the story of when he bought his first ever bass guitar.

 ‘That’s only got four strings, my mate’s has got six strings’ Hook recalls telling the shop’s owner, who replied, ‘”that’s cos your mate’s is a guitar, knobhead: this is a bass.”’
-As we briefly geek out about music gear and, he tells me how he was forced to use a shoddy £10 speaker that was purchased after mistakenly buying an amplifier with no speaker cab.
+As we briefly geek out about music gear, he also tells me how he was forced to use a shoddy £10 speaker that was purchased after mistakenly buying an amplifier with no speaker cab.

 This forced Hook to play unconventionally high-pitched melodies at the top end of the instrument's neck, since the cheap speaker he bought couldn’t articulate any lower-end bass frequencies.
 ‘It sounded like ten quid’ he grimaces in recollection, though Joy Division was apparently not a project that began with money – or an awareness of much at all – in mind, as Hook details.